2nd U.S. Case Of Wuhan Coronavirus Confirmed

 "Our goal is always to protect the health of Americans," Messonnier said.
 "We at CDC have our best people working on this problem."

 The virus first emerged in China, where it has begun to spread rapidly.
-China is reporting a total 830 cases of infections and at least 25 deaths to date.
+China is reporting more than 1,000 cases of infections and at least 41 deaths to date.
 In response, Chinese authorities imposed a number of dramatic measures this week to control the outbreak, including banning travel out of cities most affected.

 The first U.S. case was reported earlier this week after a man returned to Washington state from a trip to the Wuhan area and became ill.
 He, too, remains hospitalized in satisfactory condition.
 Health officials in Washington are also identifying and monitoring anyone he had contact with since his return but so far have not identified anyone else infected.